ainaaa21/Data-Science-Project/README.md

 # 👕 **Predictive Consumer Preference Analysis for Clothing Brands in Malaysia**

 ## 📌 Project Overview
-This personal project explores how data science and machine learning techniques can be applied to analyze and predict **consumer brand preferences** in the Malaysian retail market.
+This project explores how data science and machine learning techniques can be applied to analyze and predict **consumer brand preferences** in the Malaysian retail market.
 It simulates a real-world scenario where consumers choose between three popular apparel brands: **H&M**, **Uniqlo**, and **Brands Outlet**.

 The aim is to demonstrate understanding of predictive modeling by analyzing key decision factors, including:
 - **Price** 💰 – Affordability and value-for-money perception